- Diabetes is caused by not having enough insulin.

 The two most common types of diabetes are type I and type II.

 Type I diabetes is the kind of diabetes most commonly found in young people.
-Right now, no one knows for sure how people get this type of diabetes.
-Health care providers think that there are “genes” that make a person more likely to develop type I diabetes.
-Having a certain gene isn’t enough, though-something has to cause your body to “activate” the diabetes.
+Type I diabetes is an autoimmune disease caused by the body’s immune system (the disease fighting part of your body) attacking the cells of the pancreas that make insulin.
+There are some genes (information in your cells that usually come from mom or dad) that make a person more likely to develop type I diabetes.
+Even if you have a gene that makes you more likely to get diabetes, there probably still has to be another event that upsets and “activates” the immune system.
 The immune system then attacks and destroys the beta cells (insulin producing cells) of the pancreas.
 This stops your body from being able to make insulin on its own, and you get type I diabetes.

 What are the symptoms of Type I diabetes?